performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 PMCD Options and Configuration Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PMCDconfiguration filesThere are two files that control PMCD operation.
+There are two files that control PMCD operation.
 These are the ``${PCP_PMCDCONF_PATH}`` and ``${PCP_PMCDOPTIONS_PATH}``
 files.
 The ``pmcd.options`` file contains the command line options used
 with PMCD; it is read when the daemon is invoked by